IronRiders/Constitution/Club Constitution.md

 ### Amendment 3: Leads in Emergency Elections

-In the case of a midseason vacancy of a position, if a lead runs for the spot, then the lead will have a running mate who, if the lead is elected, will take on the role of their senior running mate.
+In the case of a midseason vacancy of a position, if a lead runs for the position, then the lead will have a running mate who, if the lead is elected, will take on the role of their senior running mate.
 A current lead cannot be a running mate.

-## Article 11: Bylaws
+## Article 12: Bylaws

 ### Bylaw #1